The effects of magnetic fields on magnetic dipole moments: Refraction of electrons and the measurement of muon magnetic moment

-Due to the refraction term in the argument of the sine function, the distribution of electrons changes notably near the peaks and valleys, $\theta_0=n\pi/2$ $(n=1,3,5\cdots)$ (See Fig.~\ref{fig3})~\footnote{The peak (valley) occurs at the angle $\theta_0=\pi/2 \,(3\pi/2)$, namely when the electrons leave almost tangentially to the boundary of the magnetic field.}.
-The refraction does not change the frequency of the electron distribution but changes its shape near the peaks and valleys.
-Notice that the peaks and valleys will be regulated due to various effects: $\delta \theta$ is not small near the peaks and valleys so our linear approximation breaks down, and taking into account the angular dependence of cross sections and eventually the detector resolution will smear them.
-The largest modification of the distribution will however still be found at the same values of the phase.
-If the number of detected electrons is sufficiently high enough, by fitting the distribution function especially near the peaks and valleys, one could therefore measure the refraction effect due to the magnetic field, while improving the uncertainties in the estimate of the muon anomaly, $a_{\mu}$.
+Due to the refraction, the distribution of electrons changes notably near the peaks and valleys, $\theta_0=n\pi/2$ $(n=1,3,5\cdots)$ (See Fig.~\ref{fig3}(a))~\footnote{The peak (valley) occurs at the angle $\theta_0=\pi/2 \,(3\pi/2)$, namely when the electrons leave almost tangentially to the boundary of the magnetic field.}.
+We note that the refraction, however, does not change the frequency of the electron distribution but changes only its shape.
+Especially the slope of the distribution of the detected positrons (or electrons) will be quite flat near the peaks and valleys, when the refraction effect is included.
+With the statistics of the current muon $g-2$ experiment, one could therefore measure the refraction effect due to the magnetic field by fitting the distribution function, especially its slope near the peaks and valleys, while improving the uncertainties in the estimate of the muon anomaly, $a_{\mu}$.